sutext/swift-http/README.md

 #### Swift Package Manager

-You can use [The Swift Package Manager](https://swift.org/package-manager) to install `swift-promise` by adding the proper description to your `Package.swift` file:
+You can use [The Swift Package Manager](https://swift.org/package-manager) to install `swift-http` by adding the proper description to your `Package.swift` file:

 ```swift
 // swift-tools-version:5.8